Global FinPrint

 A Paul G. Allen initiative led by researchers at Florida International University, Global FinPrint has united researchers and collaborators from around the world to study sharks, rays and other marine life on coral reefs using baited remote underwater video systems (BRUVS) surveys - assessing coral reef sharks and rays on a global scale for the first time.

-With surveying completed, our team continues to analyze the data, collected in more than 58 nations.
-In the next phase of the project, the team will use these data to understand how sharks and rays affect these vanishing ecosystems (led by co-lead scientist Mike Heithaus) and to inform emerging conservation efforts (led by co-lead scientist Demian Chapman).
+With surveying completed, our team continues to analyze the data.
+The team is using these data to understand how sharks and rays affect these vanishing ecosystems (led by co-lead scientist Mike Heithaus) and to inform emerging conservation efforts (led by co-lead scientist Demian Chapman).

 View Our Worldwide Findings